-Contract Manager - The contract manager works for the Council and has overall responsibility for the work.
+Project Manager - The project manager works for the Council and has overall responsibility for the work.
 They are your main point of contact before work starts.
-Once work is taking place the contractor will be able to answer queries in the first instance and you should contact the contract manager if you have any concerns after this.
+Once work is taking place the contractor will be able to answer queries in the first instance and you should contact the project manager if you have any concerns after this.